Vague (club): Door hosts

 The host who ran the door at Vague was ‘Madame JoJo’, also known as ‘Lady JoJo Queen of the GoGo’.
 She was also a member of TWA and featured in the Music Video for their song ‘Nasty Girls’.
-As well as JoJo - the other, was Chico, from Glasgow who was studying Northern School of Contemporary Dance.
-Tall lad, very stylish and flamboyant he was probably the face of the door as we remember.
+Another host was Chico, from Glasgow who was studying Northern School of Contemporary Dance.

 Final year

-In April 1996 a boxed double compilation CD - Vague - Now & Then - was released, its accompanying booklet detailing the history of the club.
+In April 1996, a boxed double compilation CD - Vague - Now & Then - was released, its accompanying booklet detailing the history of the club.
 The night ended after Vague celebrated its third birthday at the Warehouse on 14 September 1996.
 The organizers then went on to pursue other careers in creative industries, Nick Raphael left to become label manager at FFRR Records and is now president of Capitol Records UK, Paul Fryer moved to London and worked for Fendi as Musical director from 2000 to 2005, he has since carved out a highly successful career as an artist with his work collected by Damien Hirst and Karl Lagerfeld, Suzy Mason partnering Kas Shaw continued in Club Promotion with a similar styled mixed night - called "I-Spy" held at Club NATO in Leeds city centre, the pair then transferred back to the Warehouse on 12 April 1997, soon afterwards it was renamed "Speed Queen," which ran for eleven years before closing in 2008.
 Speed Queen at the Warehouse was one of three clubs featured in a November 1997 BBC local documentary about Leeds nightlife.
 Mason subsequently went on to a career in academia and is now a Senior Researcher at the Leeds College of Art. and Phil Faversham went on to work at Ministry of Sound as Club Development Director.
 Madam JoJo went on to pursue a career in Radio initially with dance music station Kiss 105 then later with Galaxy 105 in Leeds.